Executive Order 13769: Reactions

 The order prompted broad condemnation from the international community including longstanding U.S. allies and the United Nations.
 Canadian prime minister Justin Trudeau stated that Canada would continue to welcome refugees regardless of their faith.
 British prime minister Theresa May was initially reluctant to condemn the policy, having just met with Trump the day prior, saying that "the United States is responsible for the United States policy on refugees", but said she "did not agree" with the approach.
 France, Germany and Turkey condemned the order.
 Some media outlets said Australian prime minister Malcolm Turnbull avoided public comment on the order, with Turnbull saying it was "not my job" to criticize it.
 However, Australian opinion soured after a tweet by Trump appeared to question a refugee deal already agreed by Turnbull and Obama.
 Iran's Ministry of Foreign Affairs characterized Trump's order as insulting to the Islamic world and counter-productive in the attempt to combat extremism.
 The commander of the Iraqi Air Force said he is "worried and surprised", as the ban may affect Iraqi security forces members (such as Iraqi pilots being trained in US) who are on the front-lines of fighting ISIS terrorism.
 However, traditional US allies in the region were largely silent.
 On February 1, the United Arab Emirates became the first Muslim-majority nation to back the order.

-Some Catholic leaders have condemned the ban and encouraged mercy and compassion towards refugees.
+Some Catholic leaders condemned the ban and encouraged mercy and compassion towards refugees.
 The executive director of the Baptist Joint Committee for Religious Liberty, Amanda Tyler, stated that the executive order was "a back-door bar on Muslim refugees."
 The director of the Alliance of Baptists, Paula Clayton Dempsey, urged support for U.S. resettlement of refugees.
 Members of the Southern Baptist Convention were largely supportive of the executive order.
 The Economist noted that the order was signed on International Holocaust Remembrance Day.
 This, as well as Trump's omission of any reference to Jews or anti-Semitism in his concurrent address for Holocaust Remembrance Day and the ban's possible effect on Muslim refugees, led to condemnation from Jewish organizations, including the Anti-Defamation League, the HIAS, and J Street, as well as some Holocaust survivors.